oit-ipbl/image_processing/basics/basics_02.md

 - To process the video image in Python 3 with your camera device.

 ## Prerequisite
 - Open the VS Code by the running the `vscode.bat`.
-Confirm that the current directory in the terminal window is `code`.
+Confirm that the current directory shown in the terminal window is `code`.
 - The python program (.py) has to be made in the `code` folder.
 And all image files are saved (downloaded) in the `img` folder and read from there.
 - You can run the python program with input the following command in the terminal
     ```